Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 More than a Beverage

 Beer has become more than a drink in the United States.
 In the past decade, it has become a way of life.
-As more craft and micro-breweries sprout up around the country, more hipsters wax intellectual about subjects like India Pale Ales, dry hopping and Trappist beers (brewed by monks in the Benelux countries).
+As more craft and micro-breweries sprout up around the country, more hipsters wax intellectual about subjects like Pale Ales, dry hopping and Trappist beers (brewed by monks in the Benelux countries).
 This gourmet beer revolution has evolved in tandem with the “Foodie” generation – spurring inventive and sometimes bizarre flavor combinations like chili brew and oatmeal stout.
 The results are often delicious, but even if the taste repels you, these craft beers are excellent conversation starters at pubs of all shapes and sizes.
 Yes, this is good news for your social life, but it could also be good news for your arterial function as one new study suggests.

 beer